This information is for people living in Northern Ireland.

 - an opportunity for a review

-The court can only stop the eviction if it decides your landlord's actions are disproportionate.
+The court can only stop the eviction if the landlord's actions are disproportionate.